massimofasciano/ec_weather/README.md

 Data is parsed from XML and displayed either in plaintext (temperature or relative humidity) or as a JSON object containing the current conditions.

+Most elements in the data structure use the Option type so it should deal with missing fields in the XML.
+In the JSON output they appear as null.

 ```
 $ ec_weather --help